Finnoy Travel - Travel Stories and Reviews

 Grill & Steak is the full-inclusive buffet on Viking XPRS.

-The buffet is self-service with a peaceful dining area.
+The buffet is a self-service dining option with a peaceful dining hall.

-Deli Shop is for those who are looking for a budget-friendly option: You grab a quick bite and pay only for what you take.
-Deli Shop offer Finnish homestyle food like meatballs.
+Deli Shop is for those looking for a budget-friendly option: You grab a quick bite and pay only for what you take.
+Deli Shop offers Finnish homestyle food like meatballs and hamburgers.

-The panorama-style Red Rose Cafe situated at the bow of the ferry offers a laid-back atmosphere with beverages and alcoholic drinks.
+The panorama-style Red Rose Cafe at the ferry's bow offers a laid-back atmosphere with beverages and alcoholic drinks.

 Wine

 Next to the buffet, there is Wine & Dine à la carte restaurant.
-The menu offered a fed budget-friendly options.
+The menu offered a budget-friendly option.

 Red Rose Cafe

-Red Rose Cafe was the largest cafe onboard.
+The Red Rose Cafe is the largest cafe onboard.

-There is also Robert's Coffee, which is a well-known brand in Finland.
+Robert's Coffee is also a well-known brand in Finland.

-The ferry features a nightclub called Club X. This nightclub transforms into a daytime venue featuring a live band and singer, creating a lively atmosphere.
-Adjacent to Club X, Viking Inn offers a more intimate setting, sometimes hosting karaoke or troubadour.
+The ferry has a dance club, Club X. This nightclub transforms into a daytime venue featuring a live band and singer, creating a lively atmosphere.
+Adjacent to Club X, Viking Inn offers a more intimate setting, sometimes hosting karaokor troubadourur.

 Club X

-Club X is the nightclub of the ferry.
-During our cruise, Janina Lehtonen and her band performed.
+Club X is the ferry's nightclub.
+During our spring cruise, Janina Lehtonen and her band performed.
+In 2025, the band No Mercy was on stage.

 Viking Inn